 Sarah Winchester was born in New Haven, where she was part of East Coast society.
 In 1862, she married William Wirt Winchester, the only son of Oliver Winchester, who founded the Winchester Repeating Arms Company.
 Sarah and William had just one child, Annie Pardee Winchester, who died just a month after she was born in 1866.

 In 1881, William died of tuberculosis, leaving Sarah with a $20 million inheritance and ownership in half of the Winchester company, making her one of the wealthiest women in the United States.
 Sarah’s mother and father-in-law died in the same year, after which she almost exclusively wore black mourning clothes.
 Just a few years later, she left Connecticut and embarked on a renovation project that would take the rest of her life.

-No one is quite sure why Miss Winchester demanded constant changes to her very large house.
+No one is quite sure why Mrs. Winchester demanded constant changes to her very large house.
 Of course, there are stories.

-A Mansion Tour, Garden Tour and "Behind the Scenes" tour are all available.
-(Behind the scenes tour not available for children under 9.)
-There are also Flashlight Tours on special dates.
-The Winchester Antiques Products Museum and the Winchester Firearms Museum are also housed nearby.
+There are also Flashlight Tours around Halloween and every Friday the 13th.
+The Winchester Antiques Products Museum and the Winchester Firearms Museum are also housed on-site.